 - ACT - One of two standardized achievement tests (the other is the SAT) taken by U.S. high school students and international students interested in studying at a university in the United States.
 For more information, visit the official ACT website.

 - Admissions counselor - A prospective student's direct Baylor contact for questions about the admission process.
-Anis Qourzal is Baylor's Associate Director of International Admissions and Recruitment.
+Anis Qourzal is Baylor's Director of International Admissions.
 Contact him at International_Admissions@baylor.edu.

 - Baylor ID number - All Baylor University students are assigned a nine-digit identification number that they can use to access their grades and other information.